garyttierney/me3/docs/blog/posts/me3-release.md

 ```

 !!! tip
-    The `--auto-detect` option can be used instead of `--game` to detect the game to run if the profile only supports a single game.
+    The `--game` option can be omitted if the profile only supports a single game.

 #### Organization of mods